Perfect Pillowy Potato Gnocchi

 - Freeze the gnocchi in a single layer on parchment-lined baking sheets before bagging them for extended storage.

-- Cook gnocchi until most float, then count to thirty.
+- Cook gnocchi until most float.

 - Add cooked gnocchi directly to the sauce for flavor infusion.